 A number of countries require U.S. visitors to purchase a travel visa prior to arrival, in addition to having a valid passport.
 This is easy to do online, but failing to obtain the proper visa will cause your headaches.
 Before any international travel, check the website Travel.State.Gov to learn about visa requirements, travel advisory alerts and local U.S. embassy emergency contact information.

 How about travel immunizations?

-Check with your doctor or the Centers for Disease Control for to see if your destination has vaccine recommendations or travel health precautions.
+Check with your doctor or the Centers for Disease Control to see if your destination has vaccine recommendations or travel health precautions.
 Do it now.
-Vaccines take up to 30 days for full effect.
+Vaccines can take up to 30 days for full effect.
 And it may take weeks for a health care provider appointment.

 Should you get foreign currency before you leave the U.S.?

 We used to say yes, removing the stress of finding a currency exchange immediately on arrival for ground transportation, baggage tips, or some quick food.
 We changed that policy because ATM machines are common in airports and using the ATM is easier than ordering foreign currency through our bank or AAA.
 We carry $100 U.S. to use with an airport currency exchange vendor if an ATM is unavailable.